igcbioinformatics/ADER/README.md

 		How to define sample and population sets
 		Why do we need multiple test corrections

-#### 	LO 9.3 - Interpreting the results of functional enrichment analysis
+#### 	LO 9.3 - Interpret the results of functional enrichment analysis
 		What can we get from enrichment analysis results Using functional enrichment analysis with real lists of genes